Eric Streiff wrote an amazing blog for Philanthropy Daily about fundraising during a crisis. Check it out below:

 We have had an overwhelming response to our award winning Marketing for Local Business Seminar Series.
-In the process; we have had several companies that are or work with nonprofit organizations request that we develop a series to help with fund raising, event promotion, and community engagement.
+In the process; we have had several companies request that we develop a series focused on nonprofits.
 We are in the process of creating that series now.
-We have reached out to local influencers to contribute and partner with our presentations.
+We have reached out to national influencers to contribute and partner with these presentations.
 We will review:

 The PRC (Postal Regulatory Commission) has been petitioned for approval to amend its method of calculating Standard and Nonprofit (NP) prices.